 - Step 7 Once the beef is finished browning, add remaining oil to pan and heat over medium heat.
 Add onions and salt and cook for about 5 minutes, until the onions have softened.

-- Step 8 Add garlic, and cook for another minute until garlic is fragrant and soft, then stir in flour, and cook for 2-3 minutes (stirring constantly to not burn).
+- Step 8 Add garlic, and cook for another minute until garlic is fragrant and soft, then stir tomato paste, and cook for 2-3 minutes (stirring constantly to not burn).

-- Step 9 Once the flour is golden brown and fragrant, add in the wine and scrape the browned bits off the bottom of the pan.
+- Step 9 Once the flour is golden brown and fragrant, add in the wine + balsamic vinegar and scrape the browned bits off the bottom of the pan.
 Simmer until the liquid has thickened — about two minutes.

 - Step 10 Slowly add in broths, while stirring and scraping the bits off the sides and bottom.

-- Step 11 Add thyme, paprika, and pepper and reduce heat.
+- Step 11 Add thyme or rosemary, paprika, and pepper and reduce heat.

 - Step 12 Add in meat and bring to a low simmer.